friend0/platform-stack/README.md

 See `stack help expose` for more details.
 This might not be necessary for types like ingress controllers and load balancers.

 ### Logs
-You can get for a given deployment with
+You can get logs for a given deployment with:

     stack logs [DEPLOYMENT_NAME]